AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

 In the next two sections, we will train our Age & Gender detector.

-## E   TRAINING THE AGE & GENDER DETECTION
+# E.   TRAINING THE AGE & GENDER DETECTION

 We are now ready to train our face mask detector using Keras, TensorFlow, and Deep Learning.